Jay-Adjei/portfolio_3.0/README.md

    ```

 6. **Open a Pull Request**
    Go to the original repository and click on `New Pull Request`.
-Ensure your pull request has a detailed description of your changes.
+Make sure your pull request has a detailed description of your changes.

 ### Contribution Guidelines
 - **Follow the Code Style:** Ensure your code follows the repository’s style guide.